 P.S.
 152 Evergreen

-Test scores are below average for the city but well above average for schools serving similar populations.
-The Department of Education has consistently given PS 152 "A"s on its Progress Reports.
+Test scores are below average for the city but at or slightly above average for schools serving similar populations.
+Some children arrive in the middle of the year and some begin kindergarten lacking basic skills.

-Pre-k and kindergarten classes are housed in the early childhood building, supervised by Plant, six long blocks from the main building.
+Pre-k and kindergarten classes are housed in the early childhood building, six long blocks from the main building.
 High fences surround the playgrounds, which are near the Bruckner Expressway.
 Both buildings are fully wheelchair accessible.

 While the experienced teaching staff says classrooms are orderly, morale is low.
 The school’s long-time principal retired in 2019.
 Principal Christine Baez, who served as assistant principal for 13 years, seems to be struggling to gain teachers’ trust, NYC School Surveys show.

 ADMISSIONS: Neighborhood school.
 (Lydie Raschka, web reports, June 2020)Read more